DarkDestry/random-scripts/xdcc/readme.md

 -- Used for removing search terms.
 -- Select the search term you want to remove and click Remove.

+Search Result:

+- Anime name and episode number
+- Command - Will be copied when you click the search result
-Date - When is it this script first seen the anime
+- Date - When is it this script first seen the anime
-Red N - The listing is last seen within a day
+- Red N - The listing is last seen within a day

 ### NodeJS version